philip-khor/blogdown_source/content/post/2019-06-13-file-paths-and-data-science-projects.md

 so long as a `.here` or `.Rproj` file is present in the project directory.

+Previously, I used `..` a lot, which references the directory above the current directory.
+However, if you move your files around, you'll have to change your file paths too.

 While looking for a Python alternative, I was delighted to find a package [`rootpath`](https://github.com/grimen/python-rootpath) which essentially does the same with the `rootpath.detect()` function.

 ```python